 The church, which can hold 130 people, is often used by the Scots Hotel as a venue for concerts, and by groups who desire a quiet and reflective space close to the Sea of Galilee.
 The upper floor of the building is currently occupied by a small Messianic Jewish elementary school.
 A new ‘Sacred Space’ area opened in early 2010 within an ancient city wall tower which is a part of the Hotel complex.

-The Minister, Rev Kate Reynolds, took up her post in November 2015.
+The Minister, Rev Kate McDonald, took up her post in November 2015.
 Kate was trained and ordained in the Scottish Episcopal Church and served at a church in Edinburgh city centre before coming to Tiberias.
 Kate has a pastoral role with staff and Christian visitors at the Hotel and elsewhere.
 And she actively works alongside and supports local Christians and Christian groupings — in particular working with the Episcopal Diocese of Jerusalem and the Evangelical Lutheran Church.
 Both of these Churches have formal partnership agreements with the Church of Scotland.

 Interfaith initiatives are also very important, and we are currently working with our partners to develop a ‘Peace, Reconciliation and Interfaith Centre’ linked to the church.